wizeline/qa-buddy-program-alejandro-serrano/README.md

 ![](demo/demo-backend.gif)

 ### Running the frontend tests

+Prerequisite:
+* Make sure to follow the instructions in the env/.env_template file to provide your todoist credentials before running the test cases.

 1. Run the following command to execute the frontend tests.
 ```
 npm run frontend